mrseanryan/gpt-multi-atomic-agents/README.md

 > Add a cow that eats grass.
 Add a human - the cow feeds the human.
 Add and alien that eats the human.
 The human also eats cows.

 The router figures out which agents to use, what order to run them in, and what prompt to send to each agent.

+Optionally, the router can be re-executed with user feedback on its genereated plan, before actually executing the agents.

+The recommended agents are then executed in order, building up their results in the shared blackboard.

 Finally, the framework combines the resulting calls together and returns them to the client.